perkovich/Gowalla-Spotter/readme.txt

 Example: http://www.surdegskartan.se/mellbybagaren/

-The last five activitys are displayed (API limit).
+The last five activities are displayed (API limit).

 == Installation ==

 1. Upload the folder `gowalla-spotter` to the `/wp-content/plugins/` directory.
 2. Add a new custom field named "Gowalla"
-3. Fill in a Spot ID in the Gowalla field (ie: XXXXX from Gowalla-URI: http://gowalla.com/spots/XXXXX)
+3. Put a Spot ID in the Gowalla field (ie: XXXXX from Gowalla-URI: http://gowalla.com/spots/XXXXX)
-4. Add Â´<?php if (function_exists('gowalla_spotter')) gowalla_spotter(); ?> inside the loop in a/the page template where you want the list to be displayed
+4. Add «<?php if (function_exists('gowalla_spotter')) gowalla_spotter(); ?>« inside the loop in a/the page template where you want the list to be displayed
 5. Activate the plugin
 6. Thats it!